dhikernel/disys-back-end/README.md

 ```
 2. If you are going to use Docker, install docker, create a virtual host, configure your hosts file, you can do these settings if you are going to use apache as well.

+2.1 If you are going to use docker go to step => 12

 3. Install composer

 composer install.
 If you still don't have composer installed, just go to the site: